chill-uk/unraid-uasp-fix/README.md

 ## Testing

-We can test that it's all working by running the follwing commands in the terminal:
+We can test to see if it's all working by running the follwing commands in the terminal:

 ```sh
 udevadm control --reload-rules